 Dubrovnik to Split by Plane

-Can you get from Dubrovnik to Split by train?
+No train from Dubrovnik to Split

-Just like with air travel, there is no direct train route from Dubrovnik to Split or vice-versa.
+There is no direct train route from Dubrovnik to Split or vice-versa.
 You will have to go either by bus, ferry or drive yourself from one city to another.

 Now that you know how to get from Split to Dubrovnik (and vice-versa), make sure to check out my detailed Dubrovnik itinerary for 5 days to make sure that you enjoy Croatia’s main touristic destination to the max.